 - In an ideal physical network, network administrators exclusively handle network management while server admins deal with the management of servers.
 Security personnel has a role that involves both the two admins.
-In a virtualized environment, however, network and server management can both be delegated from the same management platform.
+However, in a virtualized environment, network and server management can both be delegated from the same management platform.
 This provides a novel challenge for the separation of duties that will effectively work.
 In most cases, virtualization systems grant full access to all virtual infrastructure activities.
-This normally happens when the system is hacked and yet the default settings were never changed.
+This normally happens when the system is hacked, and yet the default settings were never changed.

-- A combination of VM clock drift and other normal clock drifts can make tasks to run early or late.
-This makes the logs to lose any elements of accuracy in them.
-With inaccurate tracking, there will be insufficient data in case the need for forensic investigation arises in future
+- A combination of VM clock drift and other normal clock drifts can make tasks run early or late.
+This makes the logs lose any elements of accuracy in them.
+With inaccurate tracking, there will be insufficient data if the need for forensic investigation arises in the future.

 - For multiple VMs running on the same host, they are isolated such that they cannot be used interchangeably to attack other VMs.
-Despite the degree of isolation, the partitions share an array of resources such as CPU, memory, and bandwidth.
-Therefore, if a partition consumes an extremely high amount of one, both or all of the resources due to a threat, say the virus, then other partitions may likely experience a denial of service attack.
+Despite the degree of isolation, the partitions share various resources such as CPU, memory, and bandwidth.
+Therefore, if a partition consumes an extremely high amount of one, both, or all of the resources due to a threat, say the virus, other partitions may likely experience a denial of service attack.

-- For VLANs to be used, it requires that VM traffic has to be routed from the host to a firewall.
+- For VLANs to be used, VM traffic must be routed from the host to a firewall.
 The process may lead to latency or complex networking that can lower the performance of the entire network.

 Virtualization common attacks

 Below are some of the three common attacks known with virtualization:

 In case of a successful denial of service attack here, hypervisors are likely to be completely shut down and a backdoor created by the black hats to access the system at their will.

 Host Traffic Interception